 12Jackson King V JS32T

-If a Gibson Flying V isn’t evil enough for you, there’s always the Jackson King V. This particular model, the JS32T, is the brand’s wallet-friendly version of one of its bestsellers.
+If a Gibson Flying V isn’t demonic looking enough for you, then we have the answer.
+This particular model, the Jackson King V JS32T, is the brand’s wallet-friendly version of one of its bestsellers.
 And as you can probably tell from its striking shape, expect this to get loud and heavy.

 - ‘Sharp’ Flying V shape, all-black hardware and pearloid sharkfin inlays